-There will be weekly homework.
-There will be no final exam, because our official final exam slot is two weeks after the last day of class and this doesn't seem fair.
-Instead there will be three midterm exams.
-Homework will be posted on the course webpage, due every Thursday.
+There will be weekly homework and three midterm exams, dates TBD.
+Homework will be posted on the course webpage every Wednesday, due the following Wednesday.
 No late work will be accepted.
 The lowest homework will be dropped.
-Homework is worth 40% of your grade, and each midterm is 20%.
+Homework is worth 40% of your grade, and each exam is 20%.

-5. Week-to-week gameplan
+5. WEEK-TO-WEEK GAMEPLAN

 The exact week-to-week plan will evolve with the class, but generally speaking there are 14 sections in the book and 14 weeks of the semester, so we will move through the book roughly one section per week.
 The exam dates will be decided upon once the class begins, so that everyone can have input, but in general will be somewhat evenly spaced through the semester.
-No exams are allowed during the last 5 days of the semester, so probably the last midterm will be on the Tuesday before Thanksgiving, and the material covered the week after Thanksgiving will be for fun.
+No exams are allowed during the last 5 days of the semester, so probably the last midterm will be on Monday December 2nd, and the material covered after that will be for fun.
+CHECK YOUR EMAIL: My primary mode of communication is email, I don't use Blackboard or any of that stuff.